ReactiveBayes/RxInfer.jl/docs/src/library/model-construction.md

 ## [`@model` macro](@id lib-model-construction-model-macro)

 `RxInfer` operates with so-called [graphical probabilistic models](https://en.wikipedia.org/wiki/Graphical_model), more specifically [factor graphs](https://en.wikipedia.org/wiki/Factor_graph).
-Working with graphs directly is, however, tedius and error-prone, especially for large models.
+Working with graphs directly is, however, tedious and error-prone, especially for large models.
 To simplify the process, `RxInfer` exports the `@model` macro, which translates a textual description of a probabilistic model into a corresponding factor graph representation.

 ```@docs
 RxInfer.@model